soura-b/soura-b.github.io/essays/youngerAndElder.md

 The next morning, he opened the Flask.
 Immediately, tarry smoke issued forth, and a voice said "WHO DARES DISTURB...
 Oh, it is you.
 Good morning."

 Younger took a deep breath, and said, "Good morning.
-I want you to beat me half to death."[^2]
+I want you to beat me half to death."

 ### Footnotes
 [^1]: There is a good deal of Internet debate about the use of whence.
 Literally, it means "from where".
 However, "from whence" is used quite as often as "whence" — that is to say, neither of them are used much at all.

-[^2]: For those who are more prosaically minded, here is an alternate ending.
-  "There is but one condition.
-Whatever I grant, your living relatives will receive twice over," said the Voice.
-  Younger, remembering the most things in life were negotiable, said, "My first wish is that I get 10 wishes."
-  "Ugh!
-A lawyer!", the Voice replied, "Alright!
-Let's settle on 7 boons, not including this one, and no special conditions.
-Does that please your majesty?"